mentalist /'men-tə-list/ noun. Someone who uses mental acuity, hypnosis and/or suggestion. A master manipulator of thoughts and behavior.

 In fact, this pushes Lisbon to finally give Jane a proper, and very much deserved, What the Hell, Hero?.

 He does it again when, in trying to catch a killer who used a bioweapon to murder someone, he tricked an entire complex full of people into believing that they've been exposed to it.
 Again, Lisbon is furious.

-In one episode at a high-school reunion a "popular girl" had manipulated her boyfriend into tieing up an autistic boy naked in the girls locker room and publishing the video on line and then murders the boyfriend when she is grown to keep her part in it from getting out.
+In one episode at a high-school reunion a "popular girl" had manipulated her boyfriend into tying up an autistic boy naked in the girls locker room and publishing the video online and then murders her boyfriend when she is grown to keep her part in it from getting out.
 Jane obviously enjoys breaking her possibly because he was once a father.

 Averted increasingly often as the team gets closer.
 Of course, Van Pelt was called 'Grace' from the start and Bosco and Lisbon were already familiar.
 It's just bizarre that Jane refuses to call Minelli anything but 'Virgil', though.

 Lisbon even used this to try to trick a killer once when he was alone with him.
 Talking on the phone, she asked Jane to tell Rigsby that 'Teresa needs his help.'
 She added, 'Oh, me?' to further drive the point.
 It didn't work.

 Leitmotif: You can tell when Rigsby and Van Pelt are going to have a romantic and/or sexually tense scene, because they have a special theme that always plays.
 To a lesser degree, there's a small variety of playful music accompanying Jane's mind screwing.

 Let's You and Him Fight: Unable to prove the identity of a serial killer and knowing more will die if he fails to act, Jane goes on a talk show with the killer and goads him into mocking the "deceased" Red John.
 The episode ended with the serial killer dead at the hands of the mocked.